anasdima/gherkin2oas/README.md

 ## Demo

-You can view a demo of the system in the following video: link to be added
+You can view a demo of the system in the following video: https://www.dropbox.com/s/68vihyln9l3d50d/demo.mp4?dl=0